HuaijinZhang/huaijinzhang.github.io/_pages/about.md

 Education
 ---
-+ Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
++ PhD in Information and Communication Engineering, Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
 2019 - now

-PhD in Information and Communication Engineering.
-+ Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
++ Bachelor in Electronic and Information Engineering, Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
 2015 - Jul.
 2019

-Bachelor in Electronic and Information Engineering.

 Publications
 ---